jtovarro/ocp-secured-integration/README.md

 ### Installation and configuration

-In order to split installation of the operator and post-configuration, I've split `cert-manager` resources in two different ArgoCD applications:
+In order to split installation of the operator and post-configuration, I've split `cert-manager` resources in three different ArgoCD applications:

 1. `cert-manager-operator` will install the operator as well as create aws credentials using the Cluster Credentials Operator to allow the operator to perform DNS requests to validate the URIs of the certificates.
 2. `cert-manager-route53` application will create the actual Certificate Issuer and certificates for the API server and the Ingress and apply them to the cluster.
+3. `cert-manager-self-signed` is just a configuration example on how to create a self-signed certificate and use it to issue certificates for your own services.
+This does not have a real use-case, it is just a demonstration.

 Do you want to deploy it in your cluster **without ArgoCD**?
 You can copy the following piece of code and execute it in your cluster: